myTonino/Tonino-App/src/doc/README.txt

 HOME

-The project home of this app is on GitHub were all source and binary files are available.
+The project home of this app is on GitHub where all source and binary files are available.

 <https://github.com/myTonino/Tonino-App>